Projection-free Adaptive Regret with Membership Oracles: Introduction

 This paper considers a particularly efficient projection method which can be performed in logarithmic time (and so is essentially projection-free).
 Similar projection methods have been previously applied in the context of online boosting algorithms \cite{pmlr-v139-hazan21a,brukhim2021online, brukhim2020online}, and projection-free OCO with membership oracles \cite{mhammedi2022efficient,levy2019projection}.

-Recent work by \cite{garber2022new} also considers projection-free adaptive regret minimization.
-They use a linear optimization oracle, and achieve $O(T^{\frac{3}{4}})$ adaptive regret bound.
-We improve their bound to $\tilde{O}(\sqrt{I})$ with the weaker membership oracle.
+Recent work by \cite{garber2022new} was the first to consider projection-free adaptive regret minimization.
+They consider using a linear optimization oracle, and achieve a $O(T^{\frac{3}{4}})$ adaptive regret bound.
+The work of \cite{garber2022new} also considers using a separation oracle, and gets an $O(\sqrt{T})$ regret bound in this setting.
+We improve their bound to $\tilde{O}(\sqrt{I})$ in the general sense of projection-free.
+However, our result is based on membership oracle computations instead of linear optimization, which can be either more or less efficient depending on the underlying convex set (but still strictly more efficient than separation oracles).

 \paragraph{Projection free methods using a membership oracle.} The approach of using a membership oracle rather than linear optimization started in the work of \cite{levy2019projection}.
-The function $\gamma(x)$ was introduced in the work of \cite{mhammedi2022efficient} under the name of gauge function.
+This line of work was significantly extended in the important work of \cite{mhammedi2022efficient}, who introduced the use of the function $\gamma(x)$ as a barrier.
 The main idea behind the algorithm of \cite{mhammedi2022efficient} is to first use the gauge function to reduce the problem to optimization over the unit ball by the geometric assumptions on the domain, then apply any black-box OCO algorithm over the unit ball.

 Instead, our approach directly uses the gauge function as a regularization function in the classical OGD framework, yielding simpler and more natural algorithm and analysis.
 In addition, the OGD framework makes it suitable for the adaptive regret minimization framework, and in a later section we will show Algorithm \ref{alg:1} inherently exhibits $O(\sqrt{T})$ adaptive regret when $\partial \K$ is smooth.